mui/material-ui/docs/src/pages/guides/typescript.md

 );
 ```

 Note that in the class example you didn't need to annotate `<Props>` in the call to `decorate`; type inference took care of everything.
+However, there are 2 scenarios where you _do_ need to provide an explicit type argument to `decorate`.

-One caveat is that if your styled component takes _no_ additional props in addition to `classes`.
+Scenario 1: your styled component takes _no_ additional props in addition to `classes`.
 The natural thing would be to write:

 ```jsx
 import { WithStyles } from 'material-ui/styles';